Amran-progression/special-umbrella/README.md

 # special-umbrella
-projects I wrote for practicing programming
+project I wrote for practicing programming

+It is a multiplayer betting game ran in the console of C++